fifthidea/sub-decode/README.md

-# V2ray subscriptions generator but from encrypted config files (NPVT, NM, etc)
+# V2ray subscription generator but from encrypted config files (NPVT, NM, etc)

 Workflow runs, Telegram channels scanned and files get downloaded using Telethon, files get decoded using `pantegnos` and v2ray configs get written into `decoded.txt` and `parsed.txt`